cong78/etl-engine-module/README.md

 oc get job
 oc get pods
 ```
-If you are using the `hello-world-module` image, you should see this in the `oc logs` of your completed Pod:
+If you are using the `etl-engine-module` image, you should see this in the `oc logs` of your completed Pod:
 ```
-$ oc logs rel1-hello-world-module-z9vnl
+$ oc logs rel1-etl-engine-module-z9vnl

 Hello World Module!